Droid Vision with built-in Joystick and Keypad

-Chasing my cat and watching him run around through the lens of a mobile robot is pretty cool.
-However, there is one drawback: I find it inconvenient to hold the iPad in one hand and the remote control in the other.
-What if I could integrate the remote control into the Droid Vision app, allowing me to see and control the robot using just one device, with everything consolidated in the Droid Vision app?
+Chasing my cat and watching him run around through the lens of a mobile robot is quite fun.
+However, there is one drawback: it is inconvenient to hold the iPhone in one hand and the remote control in the other.
+What if I could integrate the remote control into the Droid Vision app, allowing me to see and control the robot using just one device, with everything consolidated in the app!

-This leads to Droid Vision 2.1, which is available for free from the Apple Store.
+This leads to Droid Vision 2.1, free from the App Store.

 ROS and Rosbridge WebSocket

-To control the robot using the Droid Vision app, I will utilize Rosbridge WebSocket.
+To control the robot using the Droid Vision app, I utilized Rosbridge WebSocket.

 In robotics, the Robot Operating System (ROS) is the standard choice for developing robot applications.
-It provides software libraries and tools that enable developers to seamlessly connect motors, sensors, and software, thereby accelerating the process of creating advanced robots.
+It provides software libraries and tools that enable developers to connect motors, sensors, and software seamlessly, thereby accelerating the process of creating advanced robots.

 ROS 2 Docker Container

-To run ROS on Raspberry Pi, I recommend using ROS 2 Docker.
+To run ROS on a Raspberry Pi, I recommend using the ROS 2 Docker container.
+It simplifies dependency management, making the environment portable, consistent, and shareable.

 Docker is widely used in enterprise software’s microservice architecture, where each service functions as a lightweight Docker container that can be independently deployed and upgraded.
 A Docker container is created from a Docker image, which serves as a template defining its structure and dependencies.